The Infinite-message Limit of Two-terminal Interactive Source Coding: Concluding remarks

 \section{Concluding remarks}

 In this work, we studied a two-terminal interactive function computation problem with alternating messages within the framework of distributed block source coding theory.
-We introduced a new convex-geometric approach to provide a blocklength-free single-letter characterization of the infinite-message sum-rate-distortion function as a functional of the joint source pmf and distortion levels.
-This characterization is not obtained by taking a limit as the number of messages goes to infinity.
-Instead, it is in terms of the least element of a family of partially-ordered, marginal-perturbations-concave functionals defined by the coupled per-sample distortion criteria.
-An interesting direction would be to find an efficient algorithm to search for the least element in the family of functionals.
+We developed a new limit-free single-letter characterization of the infinite-message sum-rate-distortion function by viewing it as a functional of the joint source distribution and distortion levels and studying its convex-geometric properties.
+This led to an optimality test for any achievable rate-distortion functional and an iterative algorithm for computing the infinite-message limit.
+This allowed us to fully characterize the limit for computing the Boolean AND function of independent at one or both terminals and to construct the first examples that demonstrate that the Wyner-Ziv rate-distortion function can be strictly improved using two messages.